I believe we are all created equally.

-Chief Investment Officer, Central Finance Board of the Methodist Church and Epworth Investment Management (to January 2021)
+Chief Investment Officer and Head of Ethics (ESG), Central Finance Board of the Methodist Church and Epworth Investment Management (to January 2021)

 I managed the investment team of the CFB and Epworth Investment Management Limited (regulated by the FCA), managing funds worth approximately £1.3bn.
 I was responsible for investment strategy and for the ethical investment approach, and a board member of Epworth.
-The funds include three UK equity portfolios, gilt and corporate bond portfolios, an overseas portfolio and a deposit fund.
+The funds included global and UK equity portfolios, gilt and corporate bond portfolios, and a deposit fund.
 I was also responsible for the strategy (economic and market analysis).
-The CFB manages money on behalf of the Methodist Church in Great Britain and Epworth manages money on behalf of other church groups and charities, both on a socially responsible basis.
+The CFB manages money on behalf of the Methodist Church in Great Britain and Epworth, a commercial investment firm, manages money on behalf of other church groups and charities, both on a responsible basis.

 Vice Chair, Church Investors Group